-Strainz tincture and capsule products should be stored in a cool dry place and away from excessive heat, sunlight, and humidity in order to preserve quality.
+Strainz tincture and capsules should be stored in a cool dry place and away from excessive heat, sunlight, and humidity in order to preserve product quality.

-Strainz is only able to legally sell Cannabidiol (CBD) products online that meet the United States Farm Bill Act requirements which allow CBD to be derived from plants containing less than 0.3 percent Tetrahydrocannabinol (THC).
+Strainz is only able to legally sell Cannabidiol (CBD) products online that meet the United States Farm Bill Act requirements which allow sales of CBD derived from plants containing less than 0.3 percent Tetrahydrocannabinol.

-Strainz cannabis dispensary ratio product lines contain higher amounts of THC and therefore can only be purchased through state licensed legal cannabis dispensaries.
+Strainz cannabis dispensary ratio product lines contain higher amounts of Tetrahydrocannabinol and therefore can only be purchased through state licensed legal cannabis dispensaries.

-Yes, all our products are GMO free and gluten free and vegan.
+Yes, all our products are GMO free, gluten free and vegan.

 Please go to our shipping and orders page to read how you can track an order or make a product return.